Top Heat vs. Knicks Players to Watch - Eastern Conference Semifinals Game 4

 Knicks Players to Watch

-- RJ Barrett gives the Knicks 19.6 points, 5 rebounds and 2.8 assists per contest.
-He also averages 0.4 steals and 0.2 blocked shots.
+- Immanuel Quickley gets the Knicks 14.9 points, 4.2 rebounds and 3.4 assists per contest.
+He also averages 1 steal and 0.2 blocked shots.

+- RJ Barrett is averaging 19.6 points, 5 rebounds and 2.8 assists per game, making 43.3% of his shots from the field and 31% from beyond the arc, with 1.7 treys per contest.

-- Josh Hart gets the Knicks 9.8 points, 7.8 rebounds and 3.8 assists per game.
-He also averages 1.2 steals and 0.3 blocked shots.
+- The Knicks get 9.8 points, 7.8 rebounds and 3.8 assists per game from Josh Hart.

 Top Performers (Last 10 Games)